matheus-bona/currency-viewer/readme.md

 When a date range is requested to API, the currency rates are stored in the database.

-You can check a preview the image below:
+The image below shows a preview:

 ![Alt text](preview_site.png)

-Attention: You can only request a range of 5 business day!
+Attention: You can only request a range of 5 business days!

 This application has 100% tests coverage.